Russia's science satellites

 Russia, Ukraine launch solar science mission

 2001 July 31: Russia and Ukraine jump-started their space-based scientific research, launching a cooperative mission to study the Sun and its interaction with our planet.
-The AUOS-SM-KF spacecraft, also known as Coronas-F, blasted off at 12:00 a.m.
+The AUOS-SM-KF spacecraft, also known as Koronas-F (Coronas-F), blasted off at 12:00 a.m.
 Moscow Time on July 31, 2001 from Site 32 at Russia's Northern Cosmodrome in Plesetsk.

-The 2,260-kg Coronas-F satellite was built by KB Yuzhnoe in Dnepropetrovsk, Ukraine, and equipped with 15 scientific instruments, which will be used by scientists in Russia, Georgia, Slovakia, Poland, Germany, Great Britain and the US.
-A three-stage Tsyklon-3 rocket delivered Coronas-F into 500-kilometer orbit with the inclination of 82.5 degrees toward the Equator.
+The 2,260-kg Koronas-F satellite was built by KB Yuzhnoe in Dnepropetrovsk, Ukraine, and equipped with 15 scientific instruments, which will be used by scientists in Russia, Georgia, Slovakia, Poland, Germany, Great Britain and the US.
+A three-stage Tsyklon-3 rocket delivered Koronas-F into 500-kilometer orbit with the inclination of 82.5 degrees toward the Equator.
 According to the representative of the Russia's Space Forces, the spacecraft successfully separated from the third stage of the Tsyklon-3 vehicle at 12:51 Moscow Time, after the two firings of the stage's engine.

 is expected to spend at least a year studying dynamic processes of the

-The Coronas-F satellite continues the mission of its predecessor, AUOS-SM-KI spacecraft, or Coronas-I, launched on March 2, 1994.
+The Koronas-F satellite continues the mission of its predecessor, AUOS-SM-KI spacecraft, or Koronas-I, launched on March 2, 1994.
 According to unofficial reports, soon after the launch, gyrodines onboard the satellite failed, leaving it dependent on gas thrusters for attitude control.
 The system run out of gas after five months in orbit.
 In addition, due to errors in the documentation, the temperature onboard the satellite turned out to be 10-20 degrees lower than expected.

-The first attempt to launch the Coronas-F was planned for July 25, however, it was scrubbed when the specialists detected that a gyroscopic device in the control system of the Tsyklon-3 launcher performed slightly out of specification.
+The first attempt to launch the Koronas-F was planned for July 25, however, it was scrubbed when the specialists detected that a gyroscopic device in the control system of the Tsyklon-3 launcher performed slightly out of specification.
 The effort to correct the problem within 24 hours was not successful and the State Commission overseeing the launch made a decision to drain the propellants from the vehicle and return it to the assembly building for repairs.
 The launch was then rescheduled for July 31.
 A previous launch of the Tsyklon-3 rocket, which took place in December 2000, ended in a failure, when the vehicle's third stage went out of control due to the flight control system malfunction.

 2001 August 8: The Koronas-F spacecraft transmitted its first scientific data to the IZMIRAN institute's ground control station near Kaluga, Russia.
 According to the representative of KB Yuzhnoe, the spacecraft currently relays the recorded information to the scientists every 36 hours.
 The ground control station in Yevpatoriya, Ukraine, monitors the systems onboard the spacecraft.